 Horse riding is presently provided for in the park informally on roads and open ground.
 A submission received from the Nelson Riding Club during the preparation of this draft management plan requests the provision of trails for horse-riding and provision of areas suitable for parking vehicles and horse-floats.
 The park has potential to provide better opportunities for horse riding.
 However, horses can damage stop banks and can conflict with other recreational activities or conservation projects.
-This plan proposes to provide a horse-riding trail along the east side of the river between Clover Road West and Appleby Bridge and provide suitable parking for horse-floats at Clover Road West.
+This plan proposes to provide a horse-riding trail along the east side of the river between Clover Road West and Appleby Bridge and provide suitable parking for horse-floats at Clover Road West and Lower Queen Street.
 This horse trail will also be available for use by pedestrians and cyclists.

-- 73. Provide a horse-riding trail along the east side of the river between Clover Road West and Appleby Bridge. - 74.
-Provide suitable parking for vehicles and horse floats at the park boundary at Clover Road West. - 75.
-Permit horse-riding in other parts of the park that are not set aside for other uses such as restoration projects, grazing or other leases. - 76.
-Prohibit horses on stop banks, except along the stop bank between the lower Waimea River and Cotterell Road.
+- 78. Provide a horse-riding trail along the east side of the river between Clover Road West and Appleby Bridge. - 79.
+Provide suitable parking for vehicles and horse floats at the park boundary at Clover Road West and at Lower Queen Street. - 80.
+Permit horse-riding in other parts of the park that are not set aside for other uses such as restoration projects, grazing or other leases, or where riding will not adversely affect wildlife and wildlife habitat. - 81.
+Prohibit horses on stop banks, because the presence of horses conflicts with walkers and cyclists and with the integrity and management of the stop banks.